Official websites use .mil

 Extension Requests Packets

-If you experience an error downloading, try using Internet Explorer.
-If you are using other browsers, save the document and open with Adobe Acrobat.
+If you experience an error downloading, right click, save link as, save, and open with Adobe Acrobat.

 • The Inspector General (IG) is an extension of the eyes, ears, voice, and conscience of the Commander.

 • The IG supports the Chain of Command by increasing visibility of issues so the Commander can take appropriate action.

 • The IG serves as an impartial fact-finder and problem solver - be an "honest broker".

 • IG’s job is to be familiar with issues in the command and advise all Commanders of their existence for quick resolution.

 • Remember your IGs can only resolve a case on the basis of fact.